-Asylum seekers parents of children born in Austria are obliged to inform the BFA within two weeks of the birth of the child.
+Asylum applicants parents of children born in Austria are obliged to inform the BFA within two weeks of the birth of the child.
 Upon receipt of this information, the application is automatically registered and lodged for the child.

 In 2023, a total of 58,686 applications for international protection were lodged in Austria.
 This marks a 48% decrease compared to 2022, where 112,000 applications were lodged.
 Despite this, the number of asylum applications in 2023 was the fourth highest since the ratification of the Geneva Refugee Convention.
 In 2021, after three years of very low numbers in the context of the pandemic, the numbers of applications almost reached 2016 levels (42,285).
 The even higher increase in 2022 was however accompanied by a record number of discontinued cases (42,549), most likely due to onward movement of the applicants to other countries.
 This trend continued in 2023, as almost 30,000 discontinued cases were registered.
+The number of discontinued or suspended cases dropped significantly from 31,066 in 2023 to only 3,411 in 2024 (a decrease of 89%).